The Most Beloved Regional Fast-Food Chain in Every State

 Although the first Luke's Lobster location was in New York—not Maine—the idea for this quickly-spreading lobster shack chain grew in the mind of a Mainer who grew up in the coastal town of Cape Elizabeth and was supported by his lobsterman father.
 The Lobster Roll is the catch of the day, every day, but the Crab Roll and Shrimp Roll are also super-tasty—or just go for Luke's Trio and get all three!

-Gino's Burgers & Chicken (Maryland)
+MARYLAND: Gino's Burgers & Chicken

 A spin-off of Gino Marchetti's food industry business that was founded in 1957, Gino's features a unique open concept design where you can see all of the fresh-made food being cooked and put together in front of you.
-Hand-cut fries, hand-spun milkshakes, and plenty of meaty burger and crispy chicken complete the old-school vibe.
+Hand-cut fries, hand-spun milkshakes, and plenty of meaty burgers and crispy chicken complete the old-school vibe.

-Big John's Steak & Onion (Michigan)
+MICHIGAN: Big John's Steak & Onion